isomerpages/moe-jurongsec/_jss/Concerned Citizen.md

 permalink: /jss/concerned-citizen/
 description: ""
 ---
+A concerned citizen cares for others, understands what matters to the society and Singapore through engaging in contemporary issues, and believes in Singapore.

 A JSS student becomes a concerned citizen through active participation in programmes / activities such as:

 1. Service Leadership